beach-fossils/BioFago/README.md

    This script will check if BLAST is already installed and at the correct version.
 If not, it will attempt to install or update BLAST.

    Note: The script requires sudo privileges on Linux systems and Homebrew on macOS.
+Also, if you are running this on Windows you should use Git Bash or WSL to execute the following commands since Windows CMD or PowerShell does not support `chmod`.
 If you encounter any issues, please refer to the [BLAST manual installation instructions](https://www.ncbi.nlm.nih.gov/books/NBK279671/).

    ```bash
      chmod +x external/blast/install_blast.sh